-If you have a supported decision of child abuse or neglect with The Department of Children and Families’ (DCF) you may appeal this decision.
-The only way to reverse a supported decision by a DCF Investigation is to file for a DCF Fair Hearing.
+If you have a supported decision of child abuse or neglect with the Massachusetts Department of Children and Families (MA DCF) you can appeal this decision through a DCF Fair Hearing.
 You must file for this Fair Hearing within 30 calendar days of receiving your support decision.
-DCF will schedule your Fair Hearing within 90 days of your request.
-A DCF Fair Hearing is an informal setting that provides a fair opportunity to present your case.
+The Department will schedule your Fair Hearing within 90 days of your request.
+The Fair Hearing is an informal setting that provides a fair opportunity to present your case.
 If you are unhappy with the results of the Fair Hearing, you may file an appeal with the Superior Court.

 A Fair Hearing is the ONLY place where you can reverse a supported allegation of child abuse and or neglect.

-You should request a fair hearing if you are unhappy with the allegations of child abuse and or neglect supported against you.
+You should request a Fair Hearing when you do not think the Department should have supported the allegations of child abuse and or neglect against you.
 You have 30 days to request a Fair Hearing from the date on the letter stating the “supported” allegations.

 To begin the Fair Hearing process, you must file a written request for a Fair Hearing with the Department’s Fair Hearing Office within 30 calendar days.